-Dairy cows are required to give birth to one calf per year to continue producing milk.
+Dairy cows are required to give birth to one calf annually in order to produce milk for 10 months of the year.
 They are usually artificially inseminated within three months of giving birth.

-These high milk producing cows are only productive for an average of 3 years, after which they are culled and the meat is normally used for beef.
+Dairy cows can often only produce very high milk yields for an average of 3 years, after which they are slaughtered and the meat is normally used for beef.

 Global milk production

 There are over 270 million cows producing milk across the world.
 The European Union is the largest milk producer and has about 23 million dairy cows.
 This compares with 10 million in North America and over 6 million in Australia and New Zealand.
 Milk production is also on the increase in South-East Asia, including countries not traditionally noted for their milk consumption, such as China, which now has over 12 million cows producing milk.

 Intensive dairy farming results in an increasing number of welfare problems for dairy cows.

 In intensive dairy farms, all three of these are compromised by periods of confinement in indoor housing, health problems due to higher milk yields and distress caused by early separation from their calves.